 Dizziness after a stroke is often a temporary problem.
 If it does not resolve on its own, there are still other options available to you.

-The best option for stroke patients suffering from chronic dizziness is to schedule a visit with a vestibular specialist who can determine the cause of your vertigo.
+If the dizziness does not appear to be due to medications, blood pressure issues, or dehydration, then the best option for stroke patients suffering from chronic dizziness is to schedule a visit with a vestibular specialist who can determine the cause.

 With the right exercises and maneuvers, it’s possible to recover from dizziness after stroke and find your balance again.